Rokutann/nalist.el/README.md

 ### nalist-values `(nalist)`

-Retrun a list of all values in NALIST.
+Return a list consisting all the values in NALIST.

 ```lisp
 (nalist-values nal-1) ;; => '(b d)